-There are some very strict safety regulations in america that attempt to insure the security of toys that are sold.
-But in spite of the strict regulations occasionally from time to time where unsafe toys allow it to be into the market.
+There are some very strict safety regulations in america that attempt to insure the protection of toys which might be sold.
+But in spite of the strict regulations there are occasions from time to time where unsafe toys help it become into the market.

-All together the regulations which can be in place to ensure toy safety happen to be very successful.
-When compared to the amount of toys that are in love with the market each year there are very few incidents which were caused by unsafe or defective toys.
-Most accidents are caused by improper usage or common accident including tripping on them.
+All together the regulations which can be in place to ensure toy safety have already been very successful.
+When compared to the amount of toys that are in love with the market each year there were very few incidents which are caused by unsafe or defective toys.
+Most accidents come from improper usage or common accident including tripping on them.

-Inside the few cases where defective or unsafe toys have actually managed to get into the market these were recalled fairly quickly.
-But this is no reason for parents not let their guard down when selecting toys.
+Inside the few cases where defective or unsafe toys have actually managed to get into the market these folks were recalled fairly quickly.
+However is no reason for parents not let their guard down when choosing toys.

-Check The Label: Safety Labels Are A Must
+Check The Label: Safety Labels Really are a Must

-The first thing that must be checked when buying a toy is is has the appropriate safety labels.
-The main label in the United States would be that of the Consumer Product Safety Commission which ensures that the toy meets the minimum safety standards.
+The first thing that needs to be checked when buying a toy is if is has the appropriate safety labels.
+The principal label in the United States is that of the Consumer Product Safety Commission which means that the toy meets the minimum safety standards.

-The following important labels to watch out for when shopping for toys would be age labels.
-Always follow age guidelines, as they are an essential part of toy safety.
+The next important labels to find when shopping for toys could be age labels.
+It is best to follow age guidelines, since they are an essential part of toy safety.

-Most toys have age labels, even when they are not legally required.
-Any toy which is not suitable for children under Three years must have a visible label stating so.
+Most toys have age labels, even though they are not legally required.
+Any toy that is not suitable for children under Three years must have a visible label stating so.

-Though, generally most toys give guidance about what age group they are made for.
-These guidelines let you know the age of group will benefit the best from the toy, with regards to development, fun, and understanding.
-This is a brief guide of various kinds of toys and just what age group they are designed for:
+Though, normally most toys give guidance to what age group they are suitable for.
+These guidelines let you know the age of group will benefit the most from the toy, with regards to development, fun, and understanding.
+Listed here is a brief guide of different kinds of toys as well as what age group they are created for:

 Under three years

-Just for this age group the greatest threat that toys pose is really a choking hazard.
-Most everything a child or toddler gets their face to face, ends up in their mouth.
-Because of this, very small toys or toys with small parts are particularly unsuitable.
-Be sure to keep marbles and small balls or buttons from their reach; be careful with inflatable toys and balloons; and steer clear of toys with pointy or sharp edges.
+With this age group the greatest threat that toys pose is often a choking hazard.
+Most everything a baby or toddler gets their on the job, ends up in their mouth.
+For that reason, very small toys or toys with small parts are specifically unsuitable.
+Be sure to keep marbles and small balls or buttons out of their reach; be careful with inflatable toys and balloons; and steer clear of toys with pointy or sharp edges.

-Children of this age are brimming with discovery and are capable of playing with more sophisticated toys.
-However, you should still be cautious as certain toys could still pose a hazard to them.
-Avoid toys created using thin plastic which may break and cause injury yet still watch for small parts that they may still be tempted to devote their mouth.
+Children of this age are filled with discovery and are capable of playing with more sophisticated toys.
+However, you should still be cautious as certain toys could still pose a danger to them.
+Avoid toys made out of thin plastic that could break and cause injury and still watch for small parts that they will still be tempted to put in their mouth.

 Six to twelve years

-By this age children are able to safely play with almost any toy they are given.
+By this age children should be able to safely play with virtually any toy they are given.
 However, always read hazard warnings and instruction pamphlets for maintenance guides.
-For example, if you buy a trampoline you will have to carry out maintenance on it on a regular basis.
-If you buy a motorbike or skateboard for your child, you should also buy appropriate protective gear.
-Always make sure you get the correct size ride on toy for the child, so he/she are designed for and enjoy what he/she emerges.
+For example, if you buy a trampoline you will have to carry out maintenance onto it on a regular basis.
+If you buy a bicycle or skateboard to your child, you should also buy appropriate protective gear.
+Always make sure you get the best size ride on toy to your child, so he/she are designed for and enjoy what he/she is offered.

-Things can get somewhat complicated when you have kids of varying ages.
-When you've got lots of different toys which might be suitable for varying ages you will need to stay vigilant.
-First of all, you should teach older children to keep their toys away from younger children, especially when they contain small parts and/or are breakable.
-It's also best if you do not put different age appropriate toys into one toy bin.
-Have a very separate box per child and make sure they cannot swap out toys.
-To help keep organized, you should follow and separate depending on the age labels about the toys.
+Things can get a bit complicated when you have kids of varying ages.
+When you have lots of different toys which are suitable for varying ages you will need to stay vigilant.
+First of all, you should teach older kids to keep their toys out of reach of younger children, especially when they contain small parts and/or are breakable.
+Additionally it is best if you do not put different age appropriate toys into one toy bin.
+Use a separate box for each child and make sure they do not swap out toys.
+To maintain organized, you should follow and separate depending on the age labels for the toys.

-In general it is a good idea to be organized whilst toys in order.
-Having toys lying around the house is a common cause of accidents.
-If you have kids of varying ages, this could be dangerous and allow smaller children to get at toys not created for their age group.
-Understand that children are intended to use the toys, but all maintenance, like changing of batteries must be carried out by an adult.
+In general it's a good idea to be organized whilst toys in order.
+Having toys lying around the house is a common source of accidents.
+If you have kids of varying ages, this is dangerous and allow smaller children to go to toys not intended for their age group.
+Understand that children are intended to use the toys, but all maintenance, like changing of batteries should be carried out by an adult.

-Toy safety labels present an important safeguard against dangerous toys reaching our children, but it is just as crucial that you use your own good sense.
-Before purchasing a toy, examine it thoroughly you to ultimately make sure that it is sturdy and well constructed.
-Check for any sharp edges or pointy corners, especially when buying toys for younger kids.
-For example, if you are buying a stuffed animal make sure all stitching is safe and small items like the eyes or nose is not going to come off easily.
+Toy safety labels offer an important safeguard against dangerous toys reaching our kids, but it is just as important to use your own wise practice.
+Before purchasing a toy, examine it thoroughly yourself to make sure that it is sturdy and well constructed.
+Check for any sharp edges or pointy corners, particularly when buying toys for younger kids.
+For example, if you are getting a stuffed animal make sure all stitching is safe and small stuff like the eyes or nose won't come off easily.

-If your kid has an accident having a toy or you suspect a toy is possibly damaging, you should take immediate action.
-The initial step is to take the toy out of your reach of all children.
-As soon as the child is looked after and the immediate danger has transpired, you should report the toy on the appropriate authorities.
-You simply must keep the toy safe for examination and you should also try to provide specifics of where and when you bought the toy.
+If your little one has an accident with a toy or you suspect a toy is possibly damaging, you should take immediate action.
+The first step is to take the toy out from the reach of all children.
+After the child is taken care of and the immediate danger has transpired, you should report the toy for the appropriate authorities.
+You will have to keep the toy safe for examination and you need to also try to provide information where and when you bought the toy.
 You will need to regularly check online for toy recalls.
-This way you can remove a very dangerous toy before any incident occurs.
+In this way you can remove a very damaging toy before any incident occurs.